 Attempt to Locate Your Spouse

-That said, before you can move on to the next step to divorce, you have to do the legwork and put in a good faith effort to locate them.
+Before you can move on to the next step in the process, you have to do the legwork and put in a good-faith effort to locate them.

 Tools To Help Find Your Spouse